Sreenidh26/Sreenidh26/README.md

 ## I'm a Developer, Editor, Soccer Player, and Graphic Designer!!

-- 🔭 I am working on a runner game
+- 🔭 I am working on a cryptocurrency tracker app
-- 🌱 I’m currently learning C# and unity
+- 🌱 I’m currently learning Java and Android Studio
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects